CN3ves/DataScienceNotes/pages/python.md

 So far, most of the examples have used either numbers or text.
-There are two types of numbers in Python, **integers (int)** and **floating point numbers (float)**.
+In Python there are two primary data types for representing numbersn, **integers (int)** and **floating point numbers (float)**.
 Whole numbers that aren't written as a fraction or with a decimal point are integers.
-There is no maximum integer size: Python 3 can handle integers that are arbitrarily large (unlike many other languages).
-On the other hand, numbers that do have decimal places are floating point numbers.
+On the other hand, numbers that do have decimal places (represent decimal fractions)  are floating point numbers.

 The main diference between these number representation is their internal representation.
+Python 3 can represent integers up to any size. here is no maximum integer size: Python 3 can handle integers that are arbitrarily large (unlike many other languages).
+Floats, however, are limited on how precisely they can be represented.
+Floats in Python are "double precision" binary floating-point numbers that will represent decimal fractions as precisely as possible with the [52 bits](https://en.wikipedia.org/wiki/Double-precision_floating-point_format#IEEE_754_double-precision_binary_floating-point_format:_binary64).

 Floats in computer science are a fun topic.
 Floating point numbers have a greater range than integer numbers, but they're not always as precise as integer numbers.
 This is because computers represent everything internally in binary, and since it's impossible to precisely represent many decimal fractions in binary, it's easy to end up with
 [floating point issues](https://docs.python.org/3.5/tutorial/floatingpoint.html).
 That said, doing arithmetic with floats is asking for trouble.
+This imprecision makes math a bad idea when you need precise comparisons
 For example, to represent money (or quantities that have to be precise) only integers should be used, has binary representation has dificulties representing decimals and will result in errors for large calculations.
+Even if you don't need complete precision floating point errors can quickly compound with one another, so be careful when using floats and know that they have significant limitations.
 ```
 # Floating points representation is less precise
 print(1.03-0.42)
 print(103-42)
 print(.2 + .4)
 # 0.6000000000000001
+>>> 0.2 + 0.4 == 0.6
+False
 ```

 ```